 It’s game day!
-You’ve spent months preparing for your big event and it’s finally here, but no time for celebration (and sleep) just yet.
+You’ve spent months preparing for your big event and it’s finally here!
+No time for celebration (and sleep) just yet.
 Increasing attendee engagement onsite is your top priority as an event planner.
 One of the main reasons why your attendees have decided to invest their time and money into attending your event is to engage with the event community.
 Your event may be the only opportunity they get each year to see each other and create deeper meaningful connections.

 To create serendipitous moments of connection and an overall community feel at your event, you should be focusing on enabling face-to-face connections between attendees.
 Top things to keep in mind include: